Fellow-Consulting-AG/docapp-docs/docs/en/docbits/fileshare/watchdog-macOS.md

 Next, you'll need to configure some general parameters:

 * **Environment**: Choose where you want to export the documents.
-You can choose between exporting only to Docbits (DOC²) or checking for export orders for Infor OS On-Premise issued by Docbits (DOC²) and then exporting the document to IDM.
+You can choose between exporting only to DocBits (DOC²) or checking for export orders for Infor OS On-Premise issued by DocBits (DOC²) and then exporting the document to IDM.
-* **API key**: This key can be found under Integration settings in your Docbits (DOC²) account.
+* **API key**: This key can be found under Integration settings in your DocBits (DOC²) account.

 There are also two more specific parameters: